 Importantly, the legal standard for being vulnerable is NOT the same legal capacity or competency.
-As such, there is no required court determination of incapacity to be classified a vulnerable adult.
+As such, there is no required court determination of incapacity to be classified a vulnerable adult, such as in a guardianship proceeding.
 A loved one can be considered a vulnerable adult and still have legal capacity.

-Obviously, family members and close relations are the most likely individuals to perpetrate elder exploitation, but people outside of family relations can commit financial exploitation of the elderly such as a broker or financial advisor.
+Obviously, family members and close relations are the most likely individuals to perpetrate elder exploitation, but people outside of family relations can commit financial exploitation of the elderly such as a broker or financial advisor of other fiduciary positions.

 A vulnerable adult who has been abused, neglected, or exploited has a legal cause of action against any perpetrator and may recover actual and punitive damages for such abuse, neglect, or exploitation.
 (F.S §415.1111).
-The legal action can be brought by the vulnerable adult, that person’s guardian or by a person acting on the behalf of the vulnerable adult.
+The civil court legal action for damages can be brought by the vulnerable adult, that person’s guardian or by a person acting on the behalf of the vulnerable adult.

-The elements necessary for a family member to establish that a loved one has been subject to exploitation are:
+The elements necessary to establish that an elder or disabled person has been subject to exploitation are: